TheDec0ded1/resounding-modern-warfare/README.md

 # DISCLAIMER

-To simplify copyright matters, the new sounds will be in a separate resource pack, hosted on curseforge.
+To simplify copyright matters, the new sounds will be in a separate resource pack, hosted on modrinth.
 It will be linked here once I have it completely up and running, but it, or another resource pack designed for this version, will be required if you don't want missing/nonexistent sounds.

+**By the way, I encourage you to make your own resource packs for this,** if the sound/feel you want isn't out there, make it!
+It's not difficult, but if you need tips, I'm in the Modern Warfare Cubed Discord, and happy to give guidance.

 # Modern Warfare